mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 It was more of "What the _hell_ are we doing here?".

 I want to understand what this all means for me, for us, the industry, for society.
-And in typical building fashion, building is what I need to understand how it works.
+And in typical builder fashion, building is what I need to understand how it works.

 ## The Project